-- 1. Temperature of 100 or over.
+- 1. Temperature of 100.4 or over.
 Students must be fever-free for 24 hours without the aid of fever-reducing medication such as Tylenol/Ibuprofen before returning to school. - 2.
 Temperature of 96.5 or lower. - 3.
 Lice (pediculosis) Students will be sent home if live bugs are found.
-If a student has nits, he/she may remain at school for the day, but must be treated and checked by school personnel before being admitted to class the next day.
+If a student has nits, he/she may remain at school for the day, but should be treated before returning to school.
 According to New Albany-Floyd County School Board Policy, classroom head checks will not be done. - 4.
-Vomiting Students must be vomit free for 24 hours before returning to school.
+Vomiting.
+Student must be free of vomiting for 24 hours before returning to school. - 5.
+Diarrhea.
+Student must be free of diarrhea for 24 hours before returning to school.

-5. Diarrhea